- Academic Session: 2020-21

 - Level: Level 4 (SCQF level 10)

 - Typically Offered: Runs Throughout Semesters 1 and 2

 - Available to Erasmus Students: Yes

-The course investigates approaches towards contemporary directing through practice and discursive methods.
-It provides students with the opportunity to explore and develop their own directing practice through an individual project.
+The course investigates approaches towards contemporary devising through practice and discursive methods.
+It provides students with the opportunity to explore and develop their own devising practice through an individual project.

 8 x 3 hour seminars/workshops